afestini/mOrpheus/README.md

+# Status Update

+I'm finishing up the last month or so of university, so my progression will likely be non-existent on this.
+I suggest using the latest Dev tree build.

+# ------------
 # mOrpheus Virtual Assistant Demo

 This project implements the mOrpheus Virtual Assistant, which integrates speech recognition, text generation, and text-to-speech (TTS) synthesis.
 The assistant leverages several state-of-the-art components: